AndyObtiva/abstract_feature_branch/README.md

 9. [Optional] Add code <code>AbstractFeatureBranch.cacheable = {[environment] => [true/false]}</code> to indicate cacheability of loaded feature files for enhanced performance (it defaults to true for every environment other than development).
 10. [Optional] Add code <code>AbstractFeatureBranch.load_application_features</code> to pre-load application features for improved first-use performance
 11. [Optional] Add code <code>AbstractFeatureBranch.feature_store = Redis.new(options)</code> to configure Redis for overrides and/or per-user feature enablement
-12. [Optional] Set <code>AbstractFeatureBranch.feature_store_live_fetching = true</code> to enable live fetching of features from store (e.g. Redis) to avoid need for app/server restart upon feature changes, with the trade-off of slightly more latency due to communicating with feature store over the network
+12. [Optional] Set <code>AbstractFeatureBranch.feature_store_live_fetching = true</code> to enable live fetching of features from store (e.g. Redis) to avoid need for app/server restart upon feature changes, with the trade-off of slightly more latency due to making calls to feature store over the network

 Instructions
 ------------